than99/samila/README.md

 # samila
-The beach of province where I was borned
+The beach name of a province where I was borned